-While the Arduino board includes a built-in regulator that should allow it to run off any source of DC power between 6-20 V, and thus could in theory be powered directly by a 12V aircraft electrical system, it seemed unadvisable to run it directly from unregulated power directly from the aircraft's electrical system, as spikes or other voltage fluctuations from the charging system may cause unreliable operation or damage to the computer.
+While the Arduino board includes a built-in regulator that should allow it to run off any source of DC power between 6-20 V, and thus could in theory be powered directly by a 12V aircraft electrical system, it seemed unadvisable to run it directly from unregulated power directly from the aircraft's electrical system, as spikes, load dumps, or other voltage fluctuations from the charging system may cause unreliable operation or damage to the computer.

-To improve reliability, an 8-22V input / 1-15 V output 3A adjustable voltage buck-regulator (DROK 90010) was used to pre-regulate the power.
+To improve reliability, an 8-22V input / 1-15 V output 3A adjustable voltage buck-regulator (DROK 90010) was used to pre-regulate the power to the control computer.
 This regulator provides protections against reverse-voltage, over-voltage, over-current, and over-heating to the entire system.
-As it requires a minimum voltage drop of 3V, an output voltage of 9V was chosen to ensure stable voltage supply.
-The vibrating motors are supplied directly with the raw full-voltage supply, bypassing the regulator, as they are designed to be integrated into a standard automotive electrical system.
+As it requires a minimum voltage drop of 3V, an output voltage of 9V was chosen to ensure stable voltage supply with or without the engine running.
+The vibrating motors are supplied directly with the raw full-voltage supply, bypassing the regulator, as they are designed for use with a standard automotive electrical system.

 Power comes from a fused "cigarette lighter"-style plug that goes into a fused outlet on the aircraft's panel.
 The unit could also be hard-wired into the aircraft's electrical system or supplied with a separate power source.
-Unfortunately, with the change to the GM seat motors that require 12V to vibrate, the system can no longer run off 5V power from a "USB backup battery", although these can still be to power the system for testing (the vibration is extremely weak).
 No matter the source of power, the proper use of circuit protection devices is essential to eliminating any risk of electrical fire.